Chronic obstructive pulmonary disease

 - Frequent respiratory infections

-- Smoking -- the longer you smoke and the more packs of cigarettes you smoke, the higher your risk.
-People who smoke pipes and cigars, and those who are exposed to large amounts of secondhand smoke, also have greater risk.
+- Smoking.
+The longer you smoke, and the more often you smoke, the higher your risk.
+People who smoke pipes and cigars, and those who are exposed to large amounts of secondhand smoke, are also at greater risk.